rafaelmoczalla/mta-nf/README.md

 **--seq**

 * The location of the sequences fasta file.
-* Involved in the task: make_tree, align_tree, evaluate_scores
+* Involved in the task: make_tree, align_tree, evaluate_scores.
-	* By default is set to the mta-nf's localization: './tutorial/.fa' `  $ ./nextflow run mta.nf --seq /home/user/seq/example.fa  `
+	* By default is set to the mta-nf's localization: './tutorial/.fa' `  $ ./nextflow run mta.nf --seq /home/user/seq/example.fa`

 **--ntree**

 * Number of of guide trees to align and evaluate.
+* Involved in the task: make_tree.
-* By default is set to 10 guide trees.
+	* By default is set to 10 guide trees
-	* Involved in the task: make_tree
-  	`  $ ./nextflow run mta.nf --ntree 100  `
+  	`  $ ./nextflow run mta.nf --ntree 100`

 **--msa**

 * The MSA tool to produce the alignemnts.
-* Two options: t_coffee, clustalw
+* Two options: t_coffee, clustalw.
-* Involved in the task: align_tree
+* Involved in the task: align_tree.
 	* By default is set to T-Coffee'
-  `  $ ./nextflow run mta.nf --msa t_coffee  `
+	`  $ ./nextflow run mta.nf --msa t_coffee`

 **--score**

 * The evaluation score to choose an alignemnt.
-* Two options: sp, normd
+* Two options: sp, normd.
-* Involved in the task: score_tree
+* Involved in the task: score_tree.
 	* By default is set to Sum-of-Pairs (sp)'
-  	`  $ ./nextflow run mta.nf --score sp  `
+  	`  $ ./nextflow run mta.nf --score sp`

 **--cpu**

 * Sets the number of CPUs used in every tasks (default 1).
-* Involved in the task: align_tree
+* Involved in the task: align_tree.
-	* By default is set to the number of the available cores.
-  	`  $ ./nextflow run mta-nf --cpu 10  `
+	* By default is set to the number of the available cores `  $ ./nextflow run mta-nf --cpu 10`

 **--output**

 * Specifies the folder where the results will be stored for the user.
 * It does not matter if the folder does not exist.
-  	* By default is set to mta-nf's folder: './results' `  $ ./nextflow run mta-nf --output /home/user/my_results  `
+  	* By default is set to mta-nf's folder: './results' `  $ ./nextflow run mta-nf --output /home/user/my_results`

 Dependencies